Once you have installed Kendis Docker and it's up and running, you can follow these steps to configure SSL.

 All Done.

-Just open browser and hit URL with https.
+Just open a browser and hit the URL with HTTPS.